gongchangco/uipath-rpav1-study-guide/TheStudyGuide/README.md

 4. Non-Production

 ### UiPath Studio Overview
-> Explain the debug functions and how they are used
+> Explain the debug functions and how they are used; for example, using Breakpoints

 #### What is Debugging?